Halloween in Jerome: The Largest Ghost Town in America

 This banquet hall is so haunted that is referred to as “Spook Hall” by locals.
 Over the years, many strange sightings by a resident ghost have occurred.
 A prostitute who was stabbed to death by a miner is said to haunt the building.
-Every year, the annual Halloween dance is held here for a really spooky ambiance.
+Every year, the annual Halloween dance takes place here (talk about a spooky ambiance!).

 The Jerome Grand Hotel